 The first six student “clinic coordinators” were chosen to help run the clinic from 2007-2008: Sean Levy, Katie McKenna, Pati Notario, Karla Polk, Pat Tierney and Zach Wallace.
 The clinic coordinators began their work by compiling contact information for referrals to other healthcare providers, purchasing supplies for the first few months of the clinic, delineating the volunteer training process, and preparing the new clinic site to see patients.

 Due to changes in D.C. government and the closure of D.C.
 Village, the HOYA Clinic was relocated to D.C.
 General Hospital, where a temporary family shelter was established.
-The new site opened December 18, 2007.
-The new site operated on Tuesday nights, and in October of 2009 it expanded to two nights a week, the second night being Wednesday.
-To date, the HOYA Clinic has provided thousands of patient visits.
-The year 2015 saw 730 of these visits.
+The new site opened December 18, 2007, initially operating on Tuesday nights, and eventually expanding to Wednesday nights as well.
+During our time at DC general, The HOYA Clinic provided thousands of patient visits.
+However, in 2016, Mayor Muriel Bowser announced a plan to replace the D.C.
+General shelter with six smaller facilities located around the city.
+D.C.
+General was officially closed by Mayor Bowser on October 30, 2018.